sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 For Registry specific options and details, check the main [GitLab Registry documentation in this repo](https://github.com/sameersbn/docker-gitlab/blob/master/docs/container_registry.md).

-You can configure them by exporting the environment variables you want to use like you did for `GITLAB_HOST` and `REGISTRY_HOST`, or you can also edit de file `docker-compose.swarm.yml` directly.
+You can configure them by editing de file `docker-compose.swarm.yml`.

-If you want to edit the file directly, you can do it in the command line with a program like `nano`, e.g.:
+You can do it in the command line with a program like `nano`, e.g.:

 ```bash
 nano docker-compose.swarm.yml
 ```

-You could want to edit the file directly to preserve the values that you used for deploying your stack.

 ## Set other environment variables